devosoft/Empirical/paper.md

   * Interactive exploration of interaction networks in evolutionary computation under different selection schemes.
 * [Symbulation](https://anyaevostinar.github.io/SymbulationEmp/web/symbulation.html) [@vostinar2017suicide]
   * An interactive artificial life model focused on the evolution of symbiosis between parasitism to mutualism.
-    Also features a game to recreate major results from published work.
 * [SignalGP](https://github.com/amlalejini/signalgp) [@Lalejini2018-GECCO]
   * SignalGP is a new GP technique designed to give evolution direct access to the event-driven programming paradigm where computations are triggered response to signals from the environment, from other agents, or that are internally generated.
 * [Model of cancer evolution on an oxygen gradient](http://emilydolson.github.io/memic_model/web/memic_model.html)